Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ##O.esri.Edit.EditStore

 Provides a number of public methods that are used by `OfflineFeaturesManager` library for storing edits in the browser.
 Instiantiate this library using a `new` statement.
+Most of the methods are RESERVED for internal use-only.
+All common use functions should be accessed directly through the feature layer after it has been extended by the offlineFeaturesManager.

 ###Constructor
 Constructor | Description